zapier/zapier-platform/packages/cli/README-source.md

 ### Stale Authentication Credentials

-For apps that require manual refresh of authorization on a regular basis, Zapier provides a mechanism to notify users of expired credentials.
+For integrations that require manual refresh of authorization on a regular basis, Zapier provides a mechanism to notify users of expired credentials.
 With the `ExpiredAuthError`, the current operation is interrupted and a predefined email is sent out asking the user to refresh the credentials.
 While the auth is